MineralsCloud/EquationsOfStateOfSolids.jl/docs/src/man/troubleshooting.md

 First, we recommend you download the latest version of Julia.
 Usually, the newest version has the best performance.

-If you just want Julia to do a simple task and only once, you could start the Julia REPL with
+If you need to use Julia for a simple, one-time task, you can start the Julia REPL with

 ```bash
 julia --compile=min